rosealexander/react-mui-workshop/README.md

 const [state, setState] = useState(initState);
 ```
 **useState** returns an array with two elements, **state** and **setState**.

+`state` has the read only value of our state. \
+`setState` is a function that we use to replace said state. \
+`useState(initState)` allows us to provide an initial state.

-If you are unfamiliar with this syntax, what's this happening is the same thing as this:
+If you are unfamiliar with this syntax, its is the same thing as saying:
 ```js
 const myState = useState
 const state = myState[0]
 const setState = myState[1]
 ```
-Writing things this way takes advantage of JavaScripts
+*Writing things this way takes advantage of JavaScripts
 [Destructuring Assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment)
-feature, and is a React convention.
+feature and is also a React convention.*

-`state` has the read only value of our state. \
-`setState` is a function that we use to replace said state. \
-`useState(initState)` allows us to provide an initial state.

 We can store any type of data in setState, however it is best to stick with one type of data.
 For example, lets say I
 want to store an array in **useState()** I could do this.